-This booklet has been written to provide a guide to parents of children who are receiving abdominal radiotherapy.
-This booklet explains the side effects that may be experienced during and after treatment.
+This booklet has been written to provide a guide to parents of children who are receiving radiotherapy to the limb.
+It explains the side effects that may be experienced during and after treatment.

 It attempts to cover any possible questions or concerns you may have.
-If you have any further questions or would like clarification about anything you have read, please speak to a member of staff.
+If you have further questions or would like clarification about anything you have read, please speak to a member of staff.